jri/elm-timelines/README.md

 ![The settings dialog](doc/settings-dialog.png)

-To delete a timeline or a timespan select it and press the `Delete` button.
+To delete a timeline or a timespan select it and press the `Delete` button or hit the `Backspace` key.
 To select a timeline click on its "header" area.

 ![Selecting a timeline](doc/select-timeline.png)